 Resin composite mezzanine flooring

-This form of mezzanine is long-lasting and able to hold tension from pallet jacks, carts, dollies and other forms of heavy traffic.
+This form of the mezzanine is long-lasting and able to hold tension from pallet jacks, carts, dollies and other forms of heavy traffic.

 How much does a mezzanine floor cost?